Desbeers/Make-Books/sample book/00 03 Configuration.md

 # Configuration

 Good news!
 There is really not much to configure for this build-system.
-There is only one file that needs a bit of your attention...
+There is only one file that needs a bit of your attention if you run the scrips from the command-line.
+If you use the macOS frontend; it has its own settings in the usual place.

 ## `/config.zsh`